Membership Inference Attacks against Diffusion Models: Membership Inference Attacks against Diffusion Model

 We first evaluate membership inference attacks, including the investigation method in the previous section, against the diffusion model and existing GANs.
 The main difference between the diffusion model and existing GANs is the number of neural networks, i.e., the diffusion model consists of a single neural network while the existing GANs consist of generators and discriminators.
 We discuss the impact of the above difference on membership inference attacks in both black-box and white-box settings.

-We also discuss the impact of time steps on membership inference attacks.
-In a diffusion model, information learned by the model is different for each time step $t$.
-Although the performance of membership inference attacks depends on the divergence of loss distributions between members and non-members~\cite{song2019membershipinference}, it is unknown that the divergence increases in proportion to the time step $t$.
-Consequently, we evaluate membership inference attacks with respect to time step $t$.
+We also discuss the impact of timesteps on membership inference attacks.
+In a diffusion model, information learned by the model is different for each timestep $t$.
+Although the performance of membership inference attacks depends on the divergence of loss distributions between members and non-members~\cite{song2019membershipinference}, the timestep $t$ when the divergence is largest is unknown.
+Consequently, we evaluate membership inference attacks with respect to timestep $t$.